 Donor restrictions may also result from endowed net assets, where the donor stipulations neither expire by the passage of time nor can be fulfilled or otherwise removed by the Foundation's actions.
-The Foundation had no endowed net assets as of June 30, 2022.
+The Foundation had no endowed net assets as of June 30, 2023 and 2022, respectively.